DesignSparkRS/RadioGlobe/README.md

 4. Reboot

 ### Step 5 - RadioGlobe download
-Install Git and download the RadioGlobe source from GitHub:
+Download and clone the RadioGlobe source from GitHub:
 ```
 cd ~
-sudo apt install git
 git clone https://github.com/DesignSparkRS/RadioGlobe
 ```
 Or the development system - for the more adventurous!: